SAFE ROUTES TO SCHOOL

-Safe Routes to School (SRTS) is a federal, state and local effort to enable and encourage children, including those with disabilities, to walk and bicycle to school.
+Safe Routes to School (SRTS) is a federal, state and local effort to enable and encourage children to walk and bicycle to school where it is safe to do so and to improve the areas where it is not safe.
 SRTS facilitates the planning, development and implementation of projects that improve safety and air quality, as well as reduce traffic and fuel consumption around schools.
-The goals of the SRTS program are to encourage more students to walk and bike to school where it is safe to do so and to improve the areas where it is not safe.
 View our SRTS brochure here.

 Greater Mercer TMA has partnered with the New Jersey Department of Transportation to implement the statewide SRTS program in schools throughout Mercer and Ocean counties.
 GMTMA is here to work with your school and town on a wide variety of SRTS programs, including:

 Walk to School Day Events

 Walk and bike events are a great way to get the school community excited about walking to school.
 GMTMA helps schools organize yearly events, like International Walk to School Day in October, and works with schools and parents to encourage regular walking and biking to school throughout the year.

 Bike and Pedestrian Safety Presentations

 GMTMA staff is available to make safety presentations to students on a variety of bicycle and pedestrian safety topics.
 Presentations may be customized to your school’s particular needs and age groups.
 Safety programs are also available throughout the summer at camps, recreation programs and libraries.
 We teach safety but keep the learning fun!

 Bike Rodeos are a great way to reinforce basic skills and teach valuable safety information.
 Held during or after school, these “on bike” events can be held in the parking lot.
 GMTMA can help organize these events.